Table of Contents

 </style>

-To make the header fixed only on large screens, use the following code instead.
+To fix the header only on large screens, use the following code instead.

 <style>